borisdj/CsCodeExample/README.md

 # Naming Conventions
 Local variables - nonCapitalLetter, camelCase.
-Class, Function(Method - in a class) and Property name - CapitalLetter, PascalCase.
+Class, Function (Method - in a class) and Property name - CapitalLetter, PascalCase.
-DO choose easily readable identifier names(exmample HorizontalAlignment more English-readable than AlignmentHorizontal).
+DO choose easily readable identifier names (example HorizontalAlignment more English-readable than AlignmentHorizontal).
 DO favor readability over brevity.
 The property name CanScrollHorizontally is better than ScrollableX (an obscure reference to the X-axis).
 DO NOT use underscores(Hungarian notation), hyphens, or any other nonalphanumeric characters.